How Menopause Affects the Pelvic Floor

 Last Updated:

-Menopause definitively starts when 12 consecutive months have passed since your menstrual cycle.
-Most women experience menopause between the ages of 40-60, but changes during the transitional phase into menopause, called perimenopause, can start years earlier.
+Menopause starts when 12 consecutive months have passed since your menstrual cycle.
+Women usually go through menopause between 40-60, but perimenopause, the phase leading up to menopause, can begin years before.

 • Changes in pelvic floor muscle strength